natac13/seanpaulcampbell.com/apps/website/src/content/blog/self-hosted-convex-aws-sst.md

 - Basic familiarity with SST and Convex
 - An AWS account

+## Preamble

+I just want to point out that this is _not_ a definitive guide.
+This was me trying to get Convex Self-Hosted working on AWS with SST, with the components I am used to using.
+However, the current Convex Self-Hosted guide only provides explicit guides for Railway.com and Fly.io, and I believe that general `docker-compose.yml` setup is intended to be used on a long-lived server like EC2.
+I am not used to using EC2, so please take this guide with a grain of salt.
+I will be using ECS with Fargate as that is what the SST Service component gives me.

+I know using the Convex Cloud service is the **much** easier and recommended way to get started, and has more features, especially if you deploy to Vercel or Netlify.
+However, I have AWS credits and wanted to save on the monthly costs while building a project.
+This is a flaw of mine, but also allows me to learn things the hard way, even if it is not the best way.

 ## Project Setup

 Let's start by creating a new SST project.
 This will create a new SST project with a basic Vite React app: